-Water insures that we stay hydrated, but electrolytes are also vital for our survival and play a huge role in the overall functioning of our bodies.
-Without a steady supply of electrolytes, an imbalance can occur causing symptoms like weakness, twitching, dizziness, seizures, and even heart arrhythmias.
+Water ensures that we stay hydrated, but electrolytes are also vital for our survival and play a huge role in the overall functioning of our bodies.
+Without a steady supply of electrolytes, an imbalance can occur, causing symptoms like weakness, twitching, dizziness, seizures, and even heart arrhythmias.

 1. What are Electrolytes?

 The first thing that comes to mind when we thing electrolytes is typically the image of a bottle of Gatorade, or other popular sports drink.
 However, they are much more than that.
 Electrolytes are a group of chemicals, that when mixed with water, conduct electricity in the body.
 Muscles and neurons, sometimes called “electric tissues” rely on the flow of electrolytes.
 These chemicals react with one another, and also tissues, nerves, and muscles to Support healthy bodily function.

 Electrolytes can be found in fruits and vegetables, added to beverages or food products, and are found in the human body.
 Sodium, potassium, calcium, magnesium, bicarbonate, phosphate, and chloride are forms of electrolytes that naturally exist within our bodies.

 2. What do Electrolytes do for the Body?

 When electrolytes are consumed, like calcium, magnesium, potassium, chloride, etc., they dissolve and breakdown within our bodies creating positive and negative charges.
 These charges then carry out two major functions: to spark nerve impulses and to control the flow of water in and out of your cells.